surajmeena99/surajmeena99/README.md

 A Passionate Flutter Developer
 ------------------------------------------------

-I've been learning to code for 2 years, after switching careers.
 I started with HTML and CSS, but have really found a passion for mobile application development.
+I pursued Flutter Development from TOPS Technologies in Ahmedabad and am now geared up to bring my expertise to real-world projects.

 * 🌍  I'm based in Ahmdedabad, Gujarat, India
 * 🖥️  See my portfolio at [My Linkedin](http://www.linkedin.com/in/suraj-meena-a69463209/)